Stabilizing Thompson Sampling with Null Hypothesis Bayesian Response-Adaptive Randomization: Discussion

 \section{Discussion}

-In this paper we have proposed a modification of standard Bayesian RAR (Thompson sampling) via recasting of the problem in a Bayesian hypothesis testing framework and the introduction of a point null hypothesis.
-While the plausibility of point null hypotheses is often a matter of philosophical debate \citep[see e.g.,][]{Berger1987b, Ly2022}, this method is useful in the RAR setting, as it can interpolate between equal randomization and Thompson sampling by changing the prior probability of the null hypothesis $\Pr(H_0)$.
-This allows experimenters to balance patient benefit with classical operating characteristics, such as power, type I error rate, bias, and coverage.
-For large values of $\Pr(H_0)$, we observed behaviors and operating characteristics similar to those obtained with ad hoc modifications of Thompson sampling, such as capping, burn-ins, and power transformations.
-Our method is implemented in the free and open source R package \texttt{brar} for binomial outcomes and for data summarized by approximately normal effect estimates.
-The latter makes the method applicable to many settings, for example, settings where treatment effects are estimated with regression analyses.
+We have proposed a modification of Thompson sampling by recasting the problem in a Bayesian hypothesis testing framework and introducing a null hypothesis of equal effectiveness.
+This method can interpolate between equal randomization and Thompson sampling by changing the prior probability of the null hypothesis $\Pr(H_0)$.
+This allows balancing patient benefit with inferential properties.
+For large values of $\Pr(H_0)$, we observed similar characteristics as with ad hoc modifications of Thompson sampling.

-One advantage of our framework is that the randomization probabilities coherently correspond with the available statistical evidence (in the form of Bayes factors) and beliefs (in the form of posterior probabilities).
-In principle, both could also be used as decision-making tools instead of relying on frequentist test criteria.
-For instance, if the posterior probability of a treatment's superiority is greater than 0.99, say, a study could be stopped.
-This also makes sense from the perspective that it is unnatural to randomize participants with extreme randomization probabilities that are associated with such high posterior probabilities.
+One advantage of the method is that randomization probabilities coherently correspond to the available statistical evidence (in the form of Bayes factors) and beliefs (in the form of posterior probabilities).
+Both could also serve as decision-making tools instead of frequentist criteria.
+For example, a study could be stopped if the posterior probability of efficacy exceeds 0.99.
+This also aligns with the perspective that it is unnatural to randomize patients using extreme randomization probabilities associated with such high posterior probabilities.

+Although we conducted a simulation study to understand the method's basic behavior, more evaluations are needed to understand its real-world applicability.
+For example, the method needs to be evaluated in combination with futility stopping (e.g., dropping of arms at interim) and under time trends (e.g., effects attenuating over time because the standard of care improves).
+RAR is often impractical when primary outcomes require long follow-up.
+An alternative could be to perform Bayesian RAR with a surrogate outcome that is sooner observed \citep{Gao2024}.
+Finally, further theoretical work is needed to better understand the asymptotic behavior of the method under non-normal models such as the binomial model considered in Section~\ref{sec:binary}.